Local Ihara's lemma and applications: Abstract

 \section{Abstract}

-Persitence of non degeneracy is a phenomenon which appears in the theory of $\overline \Qm_l$-representations of the linear group: every irreducible submodule of the restriction to the mirabolic subgroup of an non degenerate irreducible representation is non degenerate.
-This is no more true in general, if we look at the modulo $l$ reduction of some stable lattice.
-As in the Clozel-Harris-Taylor generalization of global Ihara's lemma, we show that this property, called non degeneracy persitence, remains true for lattices given by the cohomology of Lubin-Tate spaces.
+Persistence of non-degeneracy is a phenomenon which appears in the theory of $\overline \Qm_l$-representations of the linear group: every irreducible submodule of the restriction to the mirabolic sub-representation of a non-degenerate irreducible representation is non-degenerate.
+This is not true anymore in general, if we look at the modulo $l$ reduction of some stable lattice.
+As in the Clozel-Harris-Taylor generalization of global Ihara's lemma, we show that this property, called non-degeneracy persistence and related to the notion of essentially absolutely irreducible and generic representations in the work of Emerton-Helm, remains true for lattices given by the cohomology of Lubin-Tate spaces.
+As an global application, we give a new construction of automorphic congruences in the Ribet spirit.